stsewd/codejam-2011/README.md

 All solutions are in Rust because I'm learning Rust, and solving problems is a funny way of learning a new language 😃.

-Each branch contains a solution to each problem, with tests.
+Each solution to each problem with tests is in `src/bin/{problem number}`.